redhat-cop/containers-quickstarts/s2i-liberty/readme.md

 ## Setup Instructions

 There is no specific requirements necessary for this demonstration.
-The presenter should have an OpenShift Enterprise 3.3 environment available with access to the public Internet and the OpenShift Command Line Tools installed on their machine.
+The presenter should have an OpenShift Container Platform 3.3 environment available with access to the public Internet and the OpenShift Command Line Tools installed on their machine.

 ## Presenter Notes